department-of-veterans-affairs/va.gov-team/products/find-a-va-form/README.md

 After receiving several anectodal reports and experiencing first-hand issues with some PDF forms, John Hashimoto and Marci McGuire agreed it made sense to do a new user research session in which we would ask users to open several different PDF forms.
 This session would not only allow us to confirm that users are experiencing issues, but also support exploring other options for electronic forms.

 ### 1/23/2021 Marci McGuire
-The post-MVP enhancements to link the Find a VA Form search page to form details pages and online tools was launched on 1/21/2021
+The post-MVP enhancements to link the Find a VA Form search page to form details pages and online tools was launched on 1/21/2021 and included the ability to sort forms by date.

 ### 1/05/2021 Marci McGuire
 The decision was made to exclude the ability to sort forms by date in the post-MVP launch.
 That will come in late Jan/early Feb.